 - What common questions do they ask?

-- What issues do they bring to your business that they
+- What issues do they bring to your business that they want to be fixed?

 - What do you hope people will do when they get to your website?

-Next, put on your Sherlock hat and go exploring through your competitor’s websites across the first three pages of Google.
+Next, put on your Sherlock hat and go exploring through your competitor’s websites across the first two pages of Google.
 (I also check out competitors in other geographic areas just in case they have better ideas than the locals do.)